BBear425/Kelas-KWA-2025/week2-Injection/kelas/Aras RA-LJim-2.md

-# - Login Admin
+# - Login Jim
-Log in with the administrator's user account.
+Log in with the Jim's user account.

 # - Link
 https://juice-shop.herokuapp.com/#/